 By default, the Uyuni Proxy suite is set to use the same image version and registry path for each of its services.
-However, it is possible to override the default values for a specific service.
-The uyuni-proxy CLI bundled with the package, runs update image with the following parameters:
+However, it is possible to override the default values for a specific service using the install parameters ending with -tag and -image.